 Are you showing signs of discouragement in your job search?

 CareerBuilder | January 31, 2021

 How to avoid giving off signals that you're desperate for a job, so you can get the job you really want.

 Job hunting can feel like a full-time job itself, and it’s easy to get discouraged and try to settle — but don’t.
-CareerBuilder’s midyear job forecast shows that in the second half of 2017, 60 percent of employers plan to hire full-time, permanent workers (which is up from 50 percent last year).
+CareerBuilder’s most recent job forecast shows that in the second half of this year, 60 percent of employers plan to hire full-time, permanent workers (which is up from 40 percent last year).
 So a stronger job market means you should be hopeful that your next great job is around the corner.
-But as you boldly move forward in your job search, make sure you’re avoiding these signs that wreak of desperation.
+But as you boldly move forward in your job search, make sure you’re avoiding these signs of desperation.